pgrange/resume/resume-en.md

 2010 — natural language automatic phone reception (more that 100 000 calls a day):

 * Implementation of executable specifications (more than 3500 assertions)
-* Supervision of an internship to develop a test oriented voiceXML interpreter

 > Java, Javascript, python,
 > Voice XML, FitNesse